 Top Tips!

 Our Top Tips! are designed to jog thinking, spark conversation, and encourage deeper learning.
 These one-doc stops present best practices related to the monthly thematic topic.
+At CAST we believe that variability is the norm!
+We'd love your feedback on these iterative resources!

 To create and sustain more inclusive and supportive learning environments, the Universal Design for Learning (UDL) reminds us that the barriers exist in the design (i.e. goals, methods, materials, assessment and environment).
 Below are some tips for your consideration.
 How might we design options to support the engagement between educators and families within the school community?